drodriguezol/foundations-of-data-science-activities/README.md

 - The equation for **multiple linear regression** includes a coefficient (Beta) for each independent variable, allowing us to assess the individual impact of each variable on the dependent variable.
 - We can enhance multiple linear regression models by incorporating categorical variables using **one-hot encoding** and examining the combined effects of variables with **interaction terms**.

+## Multiple Linear Regression Assumptions

+Multiple linear regression builds upon the assumptions of simple linear regression, adding one more key assumption:

+1. **Linearity**: Each predictor variable (X) has a linear relationship with the outcome variable (Y).
+2. **(Multivariate) Normality**: The errors (not necessarily the variables themselves) are normally distributed.
+3. **Independent Observations**: Each observation in the dataset is independent of others (no autocorrelation).
+4. **Homoscedasticity**: The variance of the errors is constant across all levels of the predictor variables.
+5. **No Multicollinearity**: No two or more independent variables (Xs) are highly correlated with each other.

+## Multicollinearity

+- **What it is**: Multicollinearity occurs when two or more predictor variables in your regression model are highly correlated.
+This can make it difficult to isolate the individual effect of each predictor on the outcome variable.
+- **Why it's a problem**: Multicollinearity can inflate the standard errors of your regression coefficients, making them statistically insignificant even when there might be a real relationship.
+It can also lead to unstable and unreliable coefficient estimates.

+### How to detect it:
+- **Scatterplots/Scatterplot Matrices**: Visual inspection of relationships between predictor variables.
+- **Variance Inflation Factors (VIFs)**: A numerical measure of how much the variance of a regression coefficient is inflated due to multicollinearity.
+VIFs of 5 or higher are often considered problematic.

+### How to address it:
+- **Variable Selection**: Carefully choose a subset of predictor variables that are not highly correlated with each other.
+Techniques like forward selection or backward elimination can help.
+- **Advanced Techniques**: Consider methods like ridge regression, lasso regression, or principal component analysis (PCA), which can handle multicollinearity more effectively.